emexnord/solar-challenge-week1/docs/task2-documentation.md

 Test the outlier detection process on the cleaned dataset and analyze results.
 Visualize outliers using plots (e.g., box plots or time series) to confirm findings.

-Handle Missing Data:

-Check for missing or invalid data in key columns and apply imputation or removal as needed.

-Further Analysis:

-Perform additional statistical analysis or modeling based on project requirements (e.g., correlating GHI and DNI with weather conditions).

 Final Report:

 Document all findings, including cleaned data, outlier analysis, and visualizations, in a comprehensive report.